 Coffea Liberica coffee beans hail from the West African countries of Ivory Coast and Liberia, known for their high-quality Arabica blends.
 Liberica coffee is known for its lower caffeine content, making it a popular choice among many different demographics.
 Women and young children can enjoy this type of coffee without feeling jittery, making it a solid choice for those who simply cannot stomach the thought of dark roasts or espresso shots!
 Liberica is also commonly used in hot tea blends to bring more fruitiness when made into an iced or chilled beverage.

-We have explored the different types of coffee available.
+We have explored the different types of coffee available in the world.
 Whether you prefer an espresso or a Mocha, there is a type of coffee for everyone!
+And of cause the related types of coffee beans, each from a different area with a remarkable flavour.
+This diversity ensures that drinks made from our beloved bean never get boring.
 Choose one type today and enjoy your drink!